zamzameir/iiumcgpa/README.md

 ## Introduction

-`IIUMCGPA` This calculator is designed to estimate your upcoming semester's GPA and CGPA, aiding you in effectively planning your studies.
+`iiumcgpa` This calculator is designed to estimate your upcoming semester's GPA and CGPA, aiding you in effectively planning your studies.

 It empowers you to strategize your academic goals, predicting the grades needed to attain your desired GPA, CGPA, or even Dean's List status.